 This article describes how to enlarge your view of the shared content (presentations, PDFs, shared screen, etc), optimize your live class view for low bandwidth and low CPU environments.
+Each participant has the option to hide the webcam tray from their individual view.

 Why Hide The Webcam Tray?